 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-Choosing ‘Post name’ is the same as adding the /%postname%/ tag in the ‘Custom Structure’ option.
+Choosing ‘Post name’ is the same as adding the /%postname%/ tag in ‘Custom Structure’.

-For example, changing your category base to “recipes” will make your category links display as ‘http://domain.com/recipes/uncategorized/’.
+For example, changing your category base to “news” will make your category links display as ‘http://domain.com/news/category_name/’.

-So, if you add the following to your permalinks Optional > Category base settings field …
+So, if you make the following change in your permalinks Optional > Category base settings section …

-If you leave the optional settings fields blank the default settings will be used.
+If you leave these fields blank WordPress uses the defaults.

 Set Up Your Categories

-To get the maximum benefit from using Permalinks, it’s important to set up your WordPress Categories correctly.
+To get the maximum SEO benefit out of using Permalinks, remember to set up your WordPress Categories correctly.
 If you do not have any categories set up, WordPress will use the default category (uncategorized).

-According to WordPress SEO plugin developer Joost de Valk, here are some things to consider if you are wondering whether you should add categories to your permalinks or not:
+According to WordPress SEO expert Joost de Valk, here are some things to keep in mind if you are wondering whether you should add categories to your permalink structure or not:

-- If your category name is short and descriptive (e.g. adds a relevant keyword or keyword phrase to your URL), you may want to add the category tag to your permalink.
+- If your category is short and descriptive (e.g. uses a relevant keyword or keyword phrase), you may want to use categories in your permalink.

-- If your post slug (the part of your URL that identifies your post) is too long, it can make your post URL harder to copy or share and decrease the SEO benefit.
+- If your post slug (the part of your URL that identifies your post) is too long, it can make your post URL harder to share and reduce the SEO benefit.

-- If you plan to post content under multiple categories, then it’s recommended that you do not use the category tag in your permalink structure.
+- Do you plan to post content under only one category or multiple categories?
+If you plan to post content under multiple categories, then it’s recommended that you do not use the category tag in your permalink structure.

-Despite being the subject of intense debate in WordPress SEO circles, when it comes to category vs no category there is no ”better” permalink structure to use.
-We recommend choosing the permalink structure you think will suit your site best and that will make your web address short enough to be attractive and long enough to be descriptive.
+Ultimately, when it comes to category vs no category there is no ideal permalink structure to use.
+Use the permalink structure you think will suit your site best.
+Many SEO experts recommend making your post URLs short enough to be attractive and long enough to be descriptive.

 We cover WordPress categories in other articles.

-Another tip from Joost de Valk is that unless your website provides news or time-specific information, or there is a special reason why you need to create dated web addresses, avoid selecting date-based permalink syntax for your blog’s URLs.
+Another useful tip from Joost de Valk is that unless your website provides news or time-specific information, or there is a special reason why you need to date your content, it’s best to avoid using date-based permalink options when setting up your blog’s URLs.

-(Avoid setting up URL structures that time-stamp your content)
+(Avoid setting up permalinks that date your posts)

-Although using URL structures that date your content may be considered better that using no permalinks at all from an SEO perspective, people are less likely to click on a post if it is several years old, even if the content is relevant to what they are searching for.
+Visitors are less likely to click on a post if it is a couple of years old, even if the content is relevant to what they are searching for.

-Normally, your permalinks should be configured when you create a new WordPress site.
-This should be part of your website planning process.
+Normally, your site’s permalinks should be configured when you create a new WordPress site.
+This should be part of your site planning process.

-If your website or blog is already established or you have a lot of content already indexed in the search engines and you want to change the permalink structure, make sure that this is really necessary, as doing so could create issues and loss of traffic.
+If your website is already established or you have a lot of content already indexed in the search engines and you want to change the permalink structure, make sure that this is something that absolutely needs doing, as making changes to permalinks after your site has already been running for a while can create SEO issues and loss of traffic.

-As you’ve seen in earlier screenshots, many site owners (or their web developers) seem to be completely unaware of the permalinks feature of WordPress.
+As you’ve seen earlier, some WordPress site owners (or their web developers) are unaware of the permalinks feature of WordPress.

-Maybe you started out using the default WordPress permalinks and now you want to improve your SEO.
-Maybe your website was configured to display post dates in your web address and now all of your posts are showing as being 2-3 years old and you want to remove the date tags of your permalinks.
+Maybe you started out using the default WordPress permalinks and now you would like to optimize your site better for search engines.
+Maybe your website was originally set up to display post dates in your web address and now all of your posts are perceived as being outdated and you want to delete the date portion of your permalinks.

-The best way to modify your permalinks without negatively impacting your site’s SEO is to use ‘301 redirections’ to point links set up using the previous permalinks structure to web addresses that use the new permalinks structure.
+To modify your permalink structure without affecting your site’s SEO or existing rankings in a negative way you will need to use ‘301 redirections’ to reassign all links that were set up using the previous URL syntax to URLs using the new permalinks syntax.

-Search engines interpret a code ‘301’ as a link that has permanently moved elsewhere.
-301 redirection is the most effective and search engine friendly way to redirect users to new site destinations and avoid page errors if they click on an old link.
+A ’301′ code is interpreted by search engines as a link that has permanently relocated to another address.
+301 redirection is the most effective and search engine friendly way to redirect users to new site destinations and avoid running into ‘404’ (Page not found) errors if following an old link.

-To effectively change your permalink structure and avoid SEO problems, sending visitors to error pages, etc. you will need to configure your redirection system before changing the permalink structure of your site.
+To create an effective permalink syntax change and avoid damaging your rankings, sending visitors to broken links, etc. you should set up a redirection system before messing with the permalink structure of your site.

-(Set up 301 redirects using plugins or use the services of a professional)
+(Set up link redirections using a WP redirection plugin or use the services of a professional)

 Congratulations!
-Now you know how to change your site to display SEO-friendly URLs for your posts.
-To learn more about using Permalinks, see the official WordPress documentation here or contact us for assistance with your WordPress site:
+Now you know about the built-in system WordPress uses to display search engine-friendly URLs for your posts.
+To learn more about using Permalinks, refer to the official WordPress documentation here: